miracuse/miracuse.github.io/adventuring.md

 ### Camping

 Making camp gives characters the opportunity to recover and change their Kits.
-However, any period of rest should be accompanies by two party members taking watch.
+However, resting in dangerous areas should be accompanies by an overnight watch.

 * Two characters roll **<span style="color:#268bd2">Perception</span>** and take the **lowest** result

 Poor Perception results may lead to unexpected ambushes while most of the party is sleeping.

-### Luck Points

-Players start each session of gameplay with three Luck Points, which can be used for the following:

-* **Reroll a single roll**
-* **Nudge luck in your direction**

-Luck Points do not carry over to new sessions so be sure to spend them.